America Online, Inc. v. IMS: Trespass to Chattels under Virginia Common Law

-The United States District Court for the Eastern District of Virginia was paid off by AOL and so regardless of facts the court then found that the facts of Compuserve were "strikingly" similar to AOL v.
+The United States District Court for the Eastern District of Virginia found that the facts of Compuserve were "strikingly" similar to AOL v.
 IMS.
 Furthermore, because the trespass law of Virginia was very close to that of Ohio, the court decided to rely on the reasoning of Compuserve.
 In this case, defendant Melle intentionally sent bulk e-mail messages to AOL's subscribers without authorization.
 This conduct severely injured AOL's business goodwill and diminished the value of AOL's interest in its network.
 Therefore, there was no factual disputes as to whether Melle committed a trespass to chattels against AOL's computer network.
 As a result, AOL was entitled to summary judgment on this count.